CelineKaslin/CV/README.md

 I have learned the basic of Python and I am able to solve basics challenges in this programming language.<br/>
 For Ruby programming language, I am more skilled and able to solve some more complex problems.<br/>
-I am in the learning process of TDD using spec.<br/>
+I am able to write Tests for my code and the use of TDD principles.<br/>
 I am using Sublime text and Atom text editor to code.
 I have started to work with Visual studio in my previous company, but for now I still less comfortable with this one than the 2 others to work with.
 I really like that Atom is directly linked to Github and that I can see which of my files are in staging area, as most of my last commit.<br/>
-As all developer I am using Github to show my works.
-All I did is on Github or on is way to be.
+As all developer I am using Github to show my work.
+All I did is on Github or on his way to be.
 So do not hesitate to check it : https://github.com/CelineKaslin

 **Fast and independent learner**